mikaelsundell/colorman/README.md

 Colorman Advanced
 --------

 The Colorman app can be built both from commandline or using Xcode `-GXcode`.
-Use `DYLD_IMAGE_SUFFIX=_debug` environment variable to link and run with Qt debug frameworks.

 ## CMake configuration ##